taivo/resumela/README.md

 Resuméla
 ========

-*Separating resumé style from content for faster editing.
+*Separate resumé style from content for faster editing.
 Crush editing time like Godzilla*

 The Problem
 -----------